Do Deer Eat Carrots?

 Also, deer hate plants with thick, hairy, or prickly leaves/stems.
 Digging up root vegetables such as carrots can be fun for these deer, but that does not mean that they do not eat aerial foliage.
 The following plants are usually not eaten by deer:

 Some other plants that deer don’t like but may eat include:

-If you keep a herd of deer, then understanding what fruits and vegetable deer eat and how they adjust their diets to meet their evolving nutritional needs, will enable you to harvest a good buck.
-Also, it is not advisable that you change their diets rapidly, as they need time to adjust to their new feeding system.
+If you keep a herd of deer, then understanding what fruits and vegetables deer eat and how they adjust their diets to meet their evolving nutritional needs, will enable you to harvest a good buck.
+Furthermore, it is not advisable that you change their diets rapidly, as they need time to adjust to their new feeding system.